Mikagura-uta: Content and style

 The Mikagura-uta is a scripture that is meant to be sung, danced with hand and feet movements, and accompanied by nine musical instruments.
 The scripture is sung in the style of a Japanese popular traditional song.
 The fifth section of the Mikagura-uta, the Twelve Songs, takes the form of a counting song, each song starting from one to ten.
 Nakayama Miki has been said to describe the nature of the counting song as "like children playing shuttlecock during the New Year's season, singing 'One, Two.'"
 The scripture was originally written in Japanese cursive syllabary (kana).

 Composition

 Songs for the Kagura Service

 According to Tenrikyo followers, the Kagura Service (kagura-zutome かぐらづとめ) "reenacts God's creation of humankind" around the spot humankind was conceived (called the Jiba), located at Tenrikyo Church Headquarters in Tenri, Nara.
 Therefore, the Kagura Service can only be performed in one place.
 However, the songs are also sung during the Seated Service, which substitutes for the Kagura Service at all other church ceremonies, and which also can be performed individually or in a group.
+At the worship hall of the Tenrikyo Church Headquarters' Main Sanctuary, which surrounds the Jiba, the songs are constantly sung by seated worshippers performing the hand movements.